 Now Franciscus, nearing thirty, was thrust into the limelight that came from appearing in a popular show.
 Countless promotional photos featuring his image were dispersed to the nation and he appeared on the cover of TV Guide at least three times.
 The series, made with the cooperation of The National Education Association, featured many topical stories, always with an eye towards promoting education.
 Adults appreciated the engrossing and sensible storylines while teenage girls dreamed of having a teacher that looked anything like the gleamingly handsome James Franciscus.
 He received a Golden Globe nomination for his acting on the series.

-During a break from filming the show (which ran from 1963 – 1965), Franciscus worked on what could have been a major step in the ladder of his success.
+Just before filming the show (which ran from 1963 – 1965), Franciscus worked on what could have been a major step in the ladder of his success.
 Warren Beatty had turned down the lead in Youngblood Hawke, the story of a naïve writer from Kentucky trying to adjust to the pace and lifestyle of the big city (something Franciscus had already done in real life as a youth!)
 He was picked to headline the movie and was cast alongside such ladies as Suzanne Pleshette, Genevieve Page, Eva Gabor and Mary Astor.

 As the film (based on a novel by Herman Wouk) depicts his rise and fall and his relationships with the people, good and bad, in his life, the audience is treated to some barechested love scenes, notably with Page, whose performance was singled out as one of the best amongst the cast.
 (This movie is not an easy one to come across.
 I have never seen it on TV and it isn't available on home video as of this writing!)
 Unfortunately, what was expected to become a smash hit was instead a dismal failure and it hampered Franciscus' attempts to become a major leading man.
 It would be several years before he was granted a role in a feature film and, even then, it was in an overseas production.